 Ready the room

 You’ve done the hard yards getting your baby ready for bed.
 Now it’s time to help them want to stay there.
 Check that the cot is safe and secure, that there is nothing distracting in view and that the temperature of the room is right for them to sleep comfortably.
-If your cuddle bunny has a comforter or dummy, make sure it’s also in the room, ready to work its magic.
+If your cuddle bunny has a comforter or a soothing dummy, make sure it’s also in the room, ready to work its magic.

 Once the nursery is ready and your tot’s cot is good to go, set the mood with a little night lighting.
 Dim the main light or flick on a nightlight so bub can see just enough to settle but not too much that it’s distracting.
 Or turn the nursery into a starry night sky with a star projector.